 But if he possessed a near-perfect and aesthetically pleasing swing, Oliva was made all the more dangerous (and thus all the more feared by junior circuit hurlers) by his reputation as a notorious “bad ball” hitter.
 In this regard he mirrored his fellow Latino and National League counterpart Roberto Clemente.
 In his 1974 article Elderkin quoted Oliva’s observations on an unbreakable habit of hacking away at pitches outside the strike zone.
 “There is no such theeng as a bad peetch.
 If you like the peetch, you swing.
 Batting a lot of luck anyway.
 You no locky you no get base heets.
 I no look at strike zone much, because even if peetch is six inches inside or outside I can still heet it.”15 Despite a politically incorrect rendering of Oliva’s words that was so fashionable for the times, the general message here is clear.
 Oliva was confident in his abilities to make contact at the plate, and his aggressiveness in the batter’s box always paid large dividends,

-Gordette and Tony were finally married in her childhood hometown of Hitchcock, South Dakota, on January 6, 1968, and the union would produce a first daughter Anita a year later and then a son (Pedro Jr.) in January 1970.
-After more than four decades the couple remains together in the Minneapolis suburb of Bloomington.
-All three Oliva children (there was a later son Ricardo and now also four grandchildren) today reside within a dozen miles of the Oliva home base in Bloomington.
+Gordette and Tony were finally married in her childhood hometown of Hitchcock, South Dakota, on January 6, 1968, and the union produced a first daughter Anita a year later and then a son (Pedro Jr.) in January 1970.
+After more than four decades the couple remained together in the Minneapolis suburb of Bloomington.
+As of 2014, all three Oliva children (there was a later son Ricardo and now also four grandchildren) reside within a dozen miles of the Oliva home base in Bloomington.
 On the occasion of the recent dedication of a life-sized Target Field Tony Oliva statute, Gordette granted a rare interview to the Minneapolis Star-Tribune in which she revealed numerous details about the family’s post-baseball life and their annual pilgrimages back to Havana to visit Tony’s remaining family still residing in their native communist-ruled Cuba.

-Oliva’s own late career was partially saved – at least temporarily – when the American League introduced its controversial Designated Hitter rule for the 1973 campaign.
+Oliva’s own late career was partially saved – at least temporarily – when the American League introduced its controversial designated hitter rule for the 1973 campaign.
 Few players ever benefited more substantially or more immediately from a rule change.
 In the new role Oliva quickly earned a rare spot in the annals of baseball trivia by stroking the first-ever homer by a DH; the historic smash came off Oakland’s Catfish Hunter in the first inning of the April 7th season opener.
 Earlier the same afternoon New York’s Ron Blomberg had entered the record books as the actual first-ever DH to step into an American League batter’s box.
 The Opening Day smash was Oliva’s first since late in the 1971 campaign and the first of 16 he would slug that summer in his newly assigned role.
-On July 3rd in Kansas City Tony would also tie a club record by smacking a career-high three round trippers and matching another career best with 12 total bases.
-By season’s end he also paced the Twins with 92 RBIs for what was by any measure a remarkable (if rule aided) comeback season.
+On July 3 in Kansas City, Oliva also tied a club record by smacking a career-high three round trippers and matching another career best with 12 total bases.
+By season’s end he also paced the Twins with 92 RBIs for what was by any measure a remarkable (if rule-aided) comeback season.

-After his playing days ended, Oliva extended his lengthy and loyal service to a Minnesota franchise that had provided his only big league home; there were various and repeated stints as a first base coach (1977-1978 and 1985), big league hitting coach (1977-1978 and again in 1986-1991), and roving minor league hitting instructor (1979-1984).
-It was while serving a second term in the role of batting instructor with the big league club that Tony played a major role in the development of his protégé and future Hall of Fame outfielder Kirby Puckett.
-The latter duty may in some respects have been something of a bittersweet triumph for the Cuban slugger who still remains outside the doors of baseball’s Valhalla.
+After his playing days ended, Oliva extended his lengthy and loyal service to a Minnesota franchise that had provided his only big-league home; there were various and repeated stints as a first-base coach (1977-1978 and 1985), big-league hitting coach (1977-1978 and again in 1986-1991), and roving minor-league hitting instructor (1979-1984).
+It was while serving a second term in the role of batting instructor with the big-league club that Tony played a major role in the development of his protégé and future Hall of Fame outfielder Kirby Puckett.
+The latter duty may in some respects have been something of a bittersweet triumph for the Cuban slugger who remained outside the doors of baseball’s Valhalla until 2022.
 One can certainly argue that Chicago-born Puckett’s Cooperstown credentials (12 seasons, 207 homers, 1085 RBIs, .318 BA) are essentially equal to those of his never-enshrined mentor.20

-If Cooperstown has yet to come knocking, there have been a couple of rarely paralleled post-career honors for one of Minnesota’s most cherished big league stars.
-The franchise officially retired Tony’s uniform number 6 on July 14, 1991, almost exactly thirty years after his first appearance as an unpromising Appalachian League rookie refugee from revolution-torn Cuba.
+If Cooperstown had yet to come knocking, there were a couple of rarely paralleled post-career honors for one of Minnesota’s most cherished big-league stars.
+The franchise officially retired Tony’s uniform number 6 on July 14, 1991, almost exactly 30 years after his first appearance as an unpromising Appalachian League rookie refugee from revolution-torn Cuba.
 He was only the third such honoree in club history (after Harmon Killebrew and Rod Carew) and has since been joined by four others (Kent Hrbek, Kirby Puckett, Bert Blyleven, and Tom Kelly).
 A prouder moment, perhaps, transpired for the 73-year-old Oliva in April 2011 when the Minnesota Twins unveiled an impressive larger-than-life-size bronze statue of their franchise great at the entrance to newly opened Target Field, the ballclub’s state-of-the-art twenty-first-century stadium.

 Bjarkman, Peter C. A History of Cuban Baseball, 1864-2006 (Jefferson, North Carolina: McFarland & Company Publishers, 2007), Chapter 3.